 “Companies that retrofit their CRM as a CSP are trying to re-invent the wheel in a costly, time-consuming, and ineffective manner,” Liu says.

 Because of a homegrown CSP's complex infrastructure, the Customer Success team is usually unable to implement task automations and workflows themselves.
-They have to wait for the Operations team to build these things out, which affects their efficiency on the job.
+They have to wait for the Operations team to build these things out, which affects their efficiency at work.

 An off-the-shelf CSP solves this problem by making workflows and automations simple enough to set up by CS leaders or admins.